🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 1. Bimini Top

 Best Choice carries a well-made top that's very easy to assemble and install.
-The canvas is a heavy denier and the frames are made of round double-walled aluminum.
+The canvas is a heavy denier, and the frames are made of round, double-walled aluminum.

 The great thing about this Bimini top is that it's not factory-made or boat-specific.
 It can pretty much fit any size pontoon.
-On the flip-side, this also means it's not as sturdy.
-I wouldn't drive more than 25 mph with this set-up.
+On the flip side, this also means it's not as sturdy.
+I wouldn't drive more than 25 mph with this setup.

 2. Rain Shield